Ju4n/telemetry-package/doc/Extend.md

 ```

 2. **Set a Formatter**:
-   If your driver extends `AbstractFormattableDriver`, you can set a custom formatter by using the `setFormatter()` method.
+   If your driver extends `AbstractFormattableDriver`, you have to pass the formatter in the constructor.

 ```php
 $myDriver = new MyCustomDriver();